Alyetama/copilot-python-sdk/README.md

 ### Considerations:
 - Always prefix the source file(s) with `/data/`.
-- If you're generating output files in your app, prefix the destination path of your output file(s) with `/output/`.
+- If you're generating output file(s) from your app, prefix the destination path of your output file(s) with `/output/`.

 See example app: [app/app.py](./app/app.py).

 ## Run